The 20 Best Monoclonal Gammopathy of Undetermined Significance (MGUS) Doctors Near Me in Connecticut, US

 Offers Telehealth

-Johanna Lasala is a Hematologist in Orange, Connecticut.
+Johanna Lasala is a Hematologist practicing medicine in Orange, Connecticut.
 Dr. Lasala is rated as a Distinguished provider by MediFind in the treatment of Monoclonal Gammopathy of Undetermined Significance (MGUS).
-Her top areas of expertise are Inflammatory Breast Cancer, Angiosarcoma, Paget Disease of the Breast, and Breast Cancer.
+She is also highly rated in 51 other conditions, according to our data.
+Her clinical expertise encompasses Inflammatory Breast Cancer, Angiosarcoma, Paget Disease of the Breast, and Breast Cancer.

 Distinguished in Monoclonal Gammopathy of Undetermined Significance (MGUS)